Julius Nyerere: Edinburgh University: 1949–1952

 In April 1949, Nyerere flew from Dar es Salaam to Southampton, England.
 He then travelled, by train, from London to Edinburgh.
 In the city, Nyerere took lodgings in a building for "colonial persons" in The Grange suburb.
 Starting his studies at the University of Edinburgh, he began with a short course in chemistry and physics and also passed Higher English in the Scottish Universities Preliminary Examination.
-In October 1949 he was accepted for entry to study for a Master of Arts degree at the University of Edinburgh's Faculty of Arts; his was an Ordinary Degree of Master of Arts which, in contrast to common uses of the term "Master of Arts", was considered an undergraduate rather than postgraduate degree, the equivalent of a Bachelor of Arts in most English universities.
+In October 1949 he was accepted for entry to study for a Master of Arts degree at the University of Edinburgh's Faculty of Arts; his was an Ordinary Degree of Master of Arts, which was considered an undergraduate degree, the equivalent of a Bachelor of Arts in most English universities.

 In 1949, Nyerere was one of only two black students from the British East African territories studying in Scotland.
 In the first year of his MA studies, he took courses in English literature, political economy, and social anthropology; in the latter, he was tutored by Ralph Piddington.
 In the second, he selected courses in economic history and British history, the latter taught by Richard Pares, whom Nyerere later described as "a wise man who taught me very much about what makes these British tick".
 In the third year, he took the constitutional law course run by Lawrence Saunders and moral philosophy.
 Although his grades were not outstanding, they enabled him to pass all of his courses.
 His tutor in moral philosophy described him as "a bright and lively member of the class and of the parties".